What Glue Can I Use for Tooth Gems?

 Proper care enhances both the appearance and lifespan of your gem.

 Worried about enamel damage?
-It's a valid concern.
+It is a valid concern.

-The enamel is the protective layer of your teeth, and once it's gone, it doesn't regenerate.
+The enamel is the protective layer of your teeth, and once it has gone, it does not regenerate.

-So, what glue can I use for tooth gems that’s enamel-safe?
+So, what glue can I use for tooth gems that is enamel-safe?

 - Only use glue specifically designed for dental use